nyu-mlab/iot-inspector-client/go/README.md

 # inspector-go

-A small Go rewrite of [IoT Inspector](https://github.com/nyu-mlab/iot-inspector-client).
+a small Go rewrite of [IoT Inspector](https://github.com/nyu-mlab/iot-inspector-client).
 It finds the devices on your network, optionally inspects one, and shows live upload/download charts in a web dashboard.
 Everything stays on your machine.